blockdeep/libro/src/critical/Lack_of_Access_Control.md

 Using `ensure_root` enforces that only users with root permissions can execute this function, reducing the risk of unauthorized actions and enhancing security.

+You can also create your own origin checks by implementing custom origins.
+See an example here: **ADD example from Polkadot SDK code (GitHub link)**.